Random matrices: Integrable systems

-The system is of size two because the recursion relation \eqref{eq:mpsi} involves three consecutive functions $\psi_{k+1}, \psi_k, \psi_{k-1}$, so that $\psi_j$ can be expressed as a linear combination of $\psi_N$ and $\psi_{N-1}$, with polynomial coefficients of degrees at most $\max(j-N,N-1-j)$.
-The derivation relation \eqref{eq:psiprime} then gives $\psi_k'$ as a combination of $\psi_j$ with $|j-k|\leq d$, and this leads to a matrix $D_N$ whose coefficients are polynomials of degrees at most $d$.
+where the size two matrix $D_N$ is called the \textbf{Lax matrix} .
+The system is of size two because the recursion relation \eqref{eq:mpsi} involves three consecutive functions $\psi_{k+1}, \psi_k, \psi_{k-1}$, which implies that every $\psi_j$ can be expressed as a linear combination of $\psi_N$ and $\psi_{N-1}$, with polynomial coefficients of degrees at most $\max(j-N,N-1-j)$.
+The derivation relation \eqref{eq:psiprime} then gives $\psi_k'$ as a combination of $\psi_j$ with $|j-k|\leq d$, and this leads to a Lax matrix whose coefficients are polynomials of degrees at most $d$.
 We will now determine this matrix more explicitly.